Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

-However, there are a number of paid versions available for larger organizations.
+However, there are several paid versions available for larger organizations.
 Paid versions of PRTG Network Monitor start at $1600 (£1,233) for 500 sensors.
 You can download a 30-day free trial.

 For instance, you can see active services and dependent applications with information like the application version immediately visible.
 Once you install the Dynatrace Agent you can also see All Requests, Response times, Response sizes, Active threads, CPU usage, and memory usage.

-The fast-track configuration capabilities of Dynatrace make it an impressive tool.
-There is an autodiscovery feature which can automatically detect IIS web servers in your network.
+The fast-track configuration capabilities of Dynatrace make it a powerful tool.
+There is an autodiscovery feature that can automatically detect IIS web servers in your network.
 All you need to do is install one agent and Dynatrace will do the rest of the work for you.
 These services are then displayed to you on an interactive map so that you can view your IIS architecture in more detail.

 Another great feature is the ability to visualize IIS service requests.
-On the Service Flow screen you can view an IIS service from start to finish.
-Here you are shown a chart which details each service request type.
+On the Service Flow screen, you can view an IIS service from start to finish.
+Here you are shown a chart that details each service request type.
 This feature allows you to see what processes contribute to the response time of IIS.

 For end-to-end IIS monitoring, Dynatrace is one of the top performance monitors on the market.
-In order to know the price of Dynatrace you’ll have to contact the company directly.
-However, there is a 15-day free trial available here.
+To find out the price of Dynatrace you’ll have to contact the company directly.
+However, there is a 15-day free trial.

 AppDynamics is an application performance monitoring solution that offers a flawless IIS monitoring experience.
 AppDynamics monitors the throughput, memory usage, Disk I/O, and CPU utilization of IIS web servers.
 The platform is straightforward to deploy and can be installed in just a few minutes.